Wisdom teeth, also known as 3rd molars, grow at the very back of your jaw.

 At Ocean Dental, we have a regular visiting oral surgeon specialist coming in every month for more complex surgery cases.
 We also have dental X-ray machines for panoramic X-ray (OPG) and CBCT (for 3D scans).
 We aim for every step to be done within our clinic for your own comfort and convenience.

-Find out more about our wisdom tooth extraction in Singapore!
+Find out more about our wisdom tooth extraction and removal services!